 - 2 fl oz sake (rice wine) or sherry

-Mix the ingredients for the marinade together in a saucepan and stir over a medium heat until the sugar has dissolved.
-Allow to cool down, then place the salmon in a dish, pour over the marinade and set aside for 10 minutes.
+Mix all the ingredients for the marinade together in a saucepan and stir over a medium heat until the sugar has dissolved.
+Take off the heat, add the salmon and marinate for 10 minutes.

-Heat 1 tablespoon of the oil and sauté the mushrooms for 2 minutes, then add the bean sprouts and cook for 2 minutes more.
 Meanwhile, drain the salmon, reserving the marinade.
-Heat the remaining 1 tablespoon oil in a frying pan and sauté the salmon for 1 to 2 minutes on each side or until browned.
+Heat the remaining oil in a frying pan and saute the salmon for 1-2 minutes on each side or until slightly browned.
 Pour away the excess oil from the frying pan.
 Alternatively, it is particularly good if you cook the salmon on a very hot griddle pan brushed with a little oil.

-Whichever method you choose, after 2 miuntes pour a little of the teriyaki marinade over the salmon and continue to cook for a fw minutes, basting occasionally.
-Simmer the remaining marinade in a small saucepan until thickened.
-Divide the vegetables among four plates, place the salmon on top, and pour the teriyaki sauce over the fish.
+After 2 minutes of cooking pour a little of the teriyaki sauce over the salmon and cook for a few minute, basting occasionally.
+Simmer the remaining teriyaki sauce in a small saucepan until thickened.
+Divide the vegetables between four plates, place the salmon on top and pour the teriyaki sauce over the fish.
+Serve with basmati rice.